 Two different technologies are used for misfire monitoring.
 They are the Low Data Rate (LDR), and High Data Rate (HDR) systems.
 The LDR system is capable of meeting the FTP monitoring requirements on most engines and is capable of meeting "full-range" misfire monitoring requirements on 3 and 4-cylinder engines.
 It is also used on 6 cylinder engines with rear mounted crank sensors.
-The HDR system is capable of meeting "full-range" misfire monitoring requirements on 3 and 4-cylinder engines.
-It is also used on 6 cylinder engines with rear mounted crank sensors.
 The HDR system is capable of meeting "full-range" misfire monitoring requirements on 8 and 10 cylinder engines.

 All software allows for detection of any misfires that occur 6 engine revolutions after initially cranking the engine.
-This meets the OBD-II requirement to identify misfires within 2 engine revolutions after exceeding the warm drive, idle rpm.
+This meets the OBD-II requirement to identify misfires within 2 engine revolutions after engine start/restart (> 150 rpm below warm idle speed) for conventional and stop-start vehicles and 2 engine revolutions after engine fueling begins for engine start/restart for hybrid vehicles.